 In the simulation framework, track fitting is one of the most time-consuming steps.
 It uses input from either \texttt{RecoHits} or \texttt{StripClusters}, which are processed signals from the tracking detectors.
 The track parameters are estimated at the position of the first detector hit using the Kalman filter algorithm, as implemented in the Genfit2 toolkit~\cite{Bilka2019ImplementationOG}.
 To further speed up the simulation, the next step in our study could be to implement the track fitting algorithm on the GPU.
-By rewriting both the track finding and track fitting algorithms to run entirely on the GPU, we can significantly accelerate the overall simulation process.
+By integrating both the track-finding and track-fitting algorithms to run entirely on the GPU, we expect to significantly accelerate the overall simulation process.